 In this article, I’m going to expound on the step-by-step approach to hitting more effectively in slow-pitch softball.
 After reading this, you’ll be well on your way to having the perfect slow-pitch softball swing.
 Not only will you see the ball travel farther off your bat, but you’ll gain the type of confidence you’ll need when you walk up with bases loaded.
 Don’t be the guy on the team that nobody wants up with the bases juiced.
 Instead, become the “automatic homer” you’ve always dreamed of becoming.

-Invest in a good slow-pitch softball bat: Best Slowpitch Bats of the Year
+THE BAT MATTERS.
+Invest in one of Best Slowpitch Bats of the Year.

-Hey, I hate it just as much as you – but it’s the world we live in.
+Hey, I hate it just as much as you, but the best things cost money.
+It’s unfortunately the world we live in.
 I’d love to tell you that the pure athlete in you and what I’m about to teach you will make all the difference in the world.
-And that just by altering your swing mechanics, you’ll go from zero to hero.
+And that by altering your swing mechanics, you’ll go from zero to hero.
 But without a good bat, you’re just not going to see the success you want.

 I know this from personal experience.
 I spent a solid 2-3 years in softball super frustrated because I wasn’t hitting the ball as far as I thought I should.
-“Hey, I can bench press and squat more than most I know, so why the heck do I have just better than warning track power?”
+“Hey, I can bench press and squat more than most I know, so why do I just have warning track power?”

 Then, I used a new bat.
 I’m not kidding, I swear the ball was going 30-50 feet further.
 Yes, I said ‘feet.’
-The first season I used a premium new slow pitch softball bat, I went from barely hitting it over the fence to hitting it over the 30-foot trees beyond the fence.
+The first season I used a premium new slow-pitch softball bat, I went from barely hitting it over the fence to hitting it over the 30-foot trees beyond the fence.
+It makes a huge difference.

 So take a second and find a good bat from our expertly reviewed preferred list.
-We update it every year and spend a ton of time finding the best bats with the most pop – Best Slowpitch Bats of the Year.
+We update it every year and spend a ton of time finding the best bats with the most pop – Best USSSA Slowpitch Bats of the Year.
+And if you’re in an ASA/USA league, check out the Best ASA Bats of The Year.
 Once you’re done, come back here and we’ll talk swing mechanics.

 Slow pitch swing vs. baseball swing